 Examining how financial institutions operate and the services they provide is a key part of making the most of your money.
-This 45-minute module equips students with knowledge on how to choose banking services, use debit and prepaid cards to their advantage, and understand the factors to consider when managing electronic and mobile banking.
+This 45-minute module equips students with the knowledge to choose banking services, use debit and prepaid cards to their advantage, and understand the factors to consider when managing electronic and mobile banking.